Small Screen, Big Windows

 lxpanelctl restart or killall lxpanel && lxpanel --profile Lubuntu

 Disable accidental desktop switching

 Some programs remember the size they were when you closed them and then reopen with that size.
 But suppose you always want to open a certain program maximized irrespective of the size it was the last time you used it.
-Lubuntu users can open some or all programs maximized by editing ~/.config/openbox/lubuntu-rc.xml.
+Then, there maybe some applications you want to always open fullscreen (as opposed to maximized).
+Lubuntu users can do so by editing ~/.config/openbox/lubuntu-rc.xml.

 A little bit about lubuntu-rc.xml first.
 This file contains several sections: resistance, focus, placement, theme, desktops, resize, margins, dock, keyboard, mouse, menu, and applications.
 For our purpose, we'll be interested in the last section, applications.
 But before anything else, please make a backup of this file just in case.
 To backup via the command line you could use cp ~/.config/openbox/lubuntu-rc.xml ~/.config/openbox/lubuntu-rc.backup or you could use the file manager.